walllawallabingbang/Tabliss-PL/INSTALL.md

-# How to Download the extension and add it to your browser:
+# How to Download the extension and add it to your browser

 ## Step 1: Download the Extension from GitHub Actions